gbouchar/ninjin.github.io/publications.md

-completing upper secondary school (high school for our American readers, it should also be noted that Swedish higher education still lacks a first year of introductory courses followed by deciding your major, Swedish students have instead spent an additional year in upper secondary school and still graduate at an age of 19).
+completing upper secondary school (high school for our American readers, it should also be noted that Swedish higher education still lacks a first year of introductory courses followed by deciding your major, Swedish students have instead spent an additional year in upper secondary school and graduate at an age of 19).

 ### 2010 ###